Timberland vs Simms: Put your best foot forward.

 For those who value grip, minimal weight, and feel the need for a fly fisher brand on their feet, Simms Flyweight may work but treat them as agile and precise, not rugged.
 And buy two pair for when the first set wears out.

-Better yet, if you’re a die-hard angler – look to Skwala Carbons or Patagonia Forra wading boots.
-I’ll be reviewing these next.
+Authors note: If you’re a die-hard angler – have a good look at Skwala Carbons or Patagonia Forra wading boots.